 The business strategy will arm you with the goals or criteria you’ll need to meet with this company reorganization plan—if such a plan is even practical.

-If your company hasn’t solidified its business strategy yet, take a step back and go through the strategic planning process.
+If your company hasn’t solidified its business strategy yet, take a step back and go through the strategic planning process first.

 With the strategy in mind, you need to consider where your current organizational structure is failing to meet company goals and where it’s working.
-If you haven’t already, create an org chart to get an elevated perspective on where your org stands now.
+If you haven’t already, create an org chart to get an elevated perspective on where your company structure stands now.

-Part of this evaluation process should be to gather feedback.
-Too many companies undergo reorganization without taking into consideration the people who will be affected by both departmental reorganization and company reorganization plans.
-Your employees often have valuable insights on what isn’t working and what you should continue doing—it’s up to you to gather those insights and act on them.
+Part of this org structure evaluation process should be to gather feedback.
+Too many companies undergo reorganization planning without taking into consideration the people who will be affected by both departmental and company restructuring plans.
+Your employees often have valuable insights on what isn’t working and what you should continue doing—it’s up to you to gather those insights and include them throughout your company reorganization process.

 It’s easier said than done, though.
-Without feeling that their concerns and ideas are taken seriously and are truly anonymous, your employees will be reluctant to divulge any feedback.
+Without feeling that their concerns and ideas are taken seriously and are truly anonymous, your employees will be reluctant to divulge any feedback regarding a company restructure.
 It’s up to you to foster a safe environment in which employees feel their thoughts are valued.
-Consider sending out an anonymous survey to ask what they would change and how they would approach a reorganization.
+Consider sending out an anonymous survey to ask what they would change and how they would approach a company reorganization.

-It’s also important to listen to key stakeholders in the process and to lean heavily on HR.
-If you’re in HR, don’t forget to communicate nuances to restructuring that need special approval and consideration.
+It’s also important to listen to key stakeholders in the reorganization planning process and to lean heavily on HR.
+If you’re in HR, don’t forget to communicate nuances to company restructuring that need special approval and consideration.
 Union agreements, employment contracts, work accommodations, etc. will all need input from appropriate parties.

 3. Consider your options and design a new structure

-After determining the problem with the current company organization, gathering feedback from employees and key stakeholders, and considering all the existing job functions, it’s time to define a new organization model.
+After determining the problem with the current company organizational structure, gathering feedback from employees and key stakeholders, and considering all the existing job functions, it’s time to create a new organization model.

-Bear in mind that this new model is only a first draft: It will and should change before being implemented.
-This new structure should include:
+Bear in mind that this newly restructured model is only a first draft: It will and should change before being implemented.
+This new organizational structure should include:

 - The vertical and horizontal lines of authority